-When installing the element, check that the cleaner housing and element cover are completely in close contact then tighten the nut.
+When installing the element, check that the cleaner housing and element cover are completely in close contact then fasten the clamps for the cover.

 ⚠ When using compressed air, use safety glasses, face shield and other protective clothes.
 Never point the air nozzle at anyone.
 Never clean or replace air cleaner while engine is running.